hobbitalastair/backhand/README.md

 A set of utilities for managing background processes.

-- `escort`: provide a control socket for a child program
-- `connect`: connect to a socket and wait for a response
-- `semaphore`: increment or decrement a stored counter
-- `state`: provide atomic access to the contents of a file

-## Building

-Running `make`, `make install` should be sufficient.
-If you feel the need to modify things the `makefile` should be quite readable and `src/config.h` contains most of the modifiable declarations.

 ## Use cases

 This is aimed at simple systems with limited layers of functionality.